The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

 - Low employee morale

-The BVOPM office investigates the core reasons for the problems and spends effort in resolving them.
-The categories with the highest number of defects should take higher attention.
+The BVOPM office investigates the core reasons for the problems and makes efforts to resolve them.
+The categories with the highest number of defects should be given closer attention.